Lessig2016/Lessig2016.github.io/README.md

 1. Review our project repos on [GitHub][gh].
 1. Fork the projects that interest you, get them running locally and start contributing!

-If you have any questions, please contact the [Tech Volunteer Coordinator](mailto:furf@lessigforpresident.com).
+If you have any questions, please contact the [Tech Volunteer Coordinator][tvc].

 ## Meetings

-Team Lessig Tech will hold a weekly "wake up" call :alarm_clock: for volunteers.
+Team Lessig Tech will hold a weekly "wake up" call for volunteers. :alarm_clock:

 The call will take place on **Saturday mornings at 11am PT (2pm ET)** and is *open to all volunteers* via [Google Hangouts][hang].
+It will last approximately one hour.

+We will discuss the previous week's progress and the following week's needs and events.
+We will try our best to answer questions and address concerns within the allotted time.

-Meeting agendas and minutes will be recorded in the [meetings](https://github.com/Lessig2016/Lessig2016.github.io/tree/master/meetings) directory of this repository.
+Meeting agendas and minutes will be recorded in the [meetings](https://github.com/Lessig2016/Lessig2016.github.io/tree/master/meetings) directory of this repository. *Please contact the [Tech Volunteer Coordinator][tvc] if you would like to volunteer to record the minutes.*

 ## Chat